luisacmn/JS_Rock-Paper-Scissors/README.md

 # JS_Rock-Paper-Scissors
 Rock Paper Scissor Project made with Html, Css and Javascript.
+[Rock Paper Scissor](https://luisacmn.github.io/JS_Rock-Paper-Scissors/)

 At this project, I worked with:
 - DOM at JS to manipulate html and css